wherestoto/100-days-of-code/log.md

 **Today's Progress**: Worked on further changes to project with flexbox and other html tags.
 Learned about embedding files with iFrame, widgets, videos in html.

 **Thoughts**: Getting hard to keep up with thing in addition to what I already do but determined to keep up the pace.

+## Day 7: June 3, 2021 (Thurs)

+**Today's Progress**: Learned about CSS properties: transition, tranform, CSS animation, shadows.

+**Thoughts**: Got back from vacation and need to make up for a few days.